 - Lingua di insegnamento

 - Tipologia d'esame

 - For a better understanding of the key concepts of "States", "international organisations" and "treaties" it is suggested to read the chapters on Subjects and Sources of any textbook of international law.

 For example, Anders Heriksen, International Law, Oxford, 2018, Chapters 2 and 3.

 Sommario del corso

-Students will be provided both with a solid background as well as a set of conceptual and critical tools for reflecting more deeply on the role of international financial institutions in the world economic order and the logics of sovereign debt.
+Students will be provided both with a solid background as well as a set of conceptual and critical tools for reflecting more deeply on the dynamics of international financial institutions and the logics of sovereign debt.

 Risultati dell'apprendimento attesi

 Students should demonstrate a good knowledge, on the one hand, of the role of States, International organizations and private actors in international economic law and, on the other hand, of their impact on economic development and on the protection of fundamental rights